top of page

 5. Hire Qualified Professionals

 When it comes to roofing work, hiring qualified professionals is essential.
-Look for contractors with:
+I should look for contractors with:

 • Experience: Choose contractors who specialize in roofing and have a proven track record.

-• Licensing and Insurance: Ensure they are licensed and carry liability insurance to protect you from potential liabilities.
+• Licensing and Insurance: Ensure they are licensed and carry liability insurance to protect me from potential liabilities.

 • References: Ask for references and check online reviews to gauge their reputation.